-The anklet isn't designed to be impossible to remove - it's designed to be impossible to not alert the government if it is removed.
+The anklet isn't designed to be impossible to remove — it's designed to be impossible to remove without alerting the government.
 That function works well.

 In the second episode of The Magnificent Seven series, the judge offers Professional Gambler and Conman Ezra Standish a pardon for his crimes in exchange as acting as one of the town's peacekeepers for thirty days.
 It seems to have worked out well, since he's still there a couple of years later.

 In Doctor WhoRiver Song in "Flesh And Stone" is this.
 In "The Wedding of River Song", we learn that the Doctor faked his death at Lake Silencio using a Teselecta, and allowed her to take the fall for it.

 In the animated spinoff version of Scream of the Shalka, the Master, having expended his lives, now lives with the Doctor in an android body.
 There are, of course, many rules, and all in all he'd rather be free.
 On the other hand, he gets to spend a lot of time with the Doctor...

 The Prisoner has an episode where Number Six is used as one of these without his knowing it.